Navigation

 At I.N.P.I.T.O., we believe in maintaining full control over our digital resources, which means we host our own websites and services on our own in-house server rather than outsourcing to third-party hosting companies.
 This approach gives us greater transparency, flexibility, and data stewardship… but it also comes with a few quirks.

-When our server was located on Garro Street in Plymouth, we enjoyed remarkably stable and reliable bandwidth.
-However, since relocating our server to a rural address, our internet connection has occasionally developed a mind of its own, typically dropping offline about twice a month.
-Our longest outage stretched to sixteen days (yes, we felt every minute of it).
+When our server was located on Garro Street in Plymouth, we enjoyed remarkably stable and reliable bandwidth from our ISP.
+However, since relocating our server to a rural address, our Internet connection has occasionally developed a mind of its own, typically dropping offline about twice a month.
+Our longest outage stretched on for sixteen days ( yes, we felt every minute of it ).

 We share this information so visitors understand why our website might occasionally be unavailable.
-If you ever try to reach us and our site or email is temporarily offline, rest assured we're not gone-we're just waiting for our ISP to provide us the service we payed for to come back online, again.
+If you ever try to reach us and our site or email is temporarily offline, rest assured we're not gone, we're just waiting for our ISP to provide us with the service we payed for, to come back online, again.

 Update: As of February 15th, 2024, we've switched to a new ISP, and we're hopeful this will greatly reduces future downtime.
 Thank you for your patience as we continue improving our self-hosted infrastructure.